kazumisawa/coronavirusEvolution/README.md

 https://doi.org/10.1093/nargab/lqae009

 pairRate.py Manual
-Function: Estimates the evolutionary rate by comparing two FASTA files: one representing an ancestral sequence and the other representing descendant sequences.
+Function: Estimates the evolutionary rate by comparing two FASTA files: one representing an ancestral sequence and the other representing descendant sequences.　pairRate.py internally calls MAFFT to perform the pairwise alignment of ancestor.fasta and descendant.fasta.

 Usage:
 python pairRate.py ancestor.fasta descendants.fasta